Mastering CSS: A Complete Reference — Part 100

 );

-Pro tip: css example is one of the most searched topics by senior engineers.
+Pro tip: udacity front end nanodegree is one of the most searched topics by senior engineers.
 Mastering it sets you apart.

 When teams scale beyond 5-10 engineers, the lack of architectural boundaries creates exponential maintenance costs.
 The component that started as a simple button becomes entangled with business logic, API calls, and global state.
 Resisting this entropy requires discipline: weekly refactoring sessions, documented architectural decisions (ADRs), and code review standards that prioritize readability over cleverness.